Cardiac imaging tests can delineate cardiac structure and function. Standard imaging tests include

 In ECG gating, the image recording (or reconstruction) is synchronized with the electrocardiogram (ECG), providing information from several cardiac cycles that can be used to create single images of selected points in the cardiac cycle.

-Chest x-rays are often useful as a starting point in a cardiac diagnosis.
+Chest x-rays are often useful as a starting point in a cardiac diagnosis and should always be done when a diagnosis of heart failure Diagnosis Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular (LV) failure causes shortness of breath and fatigue, and right ventricular (RV) failure causes peripheral and abdominal... read more is considered.
 Posteroanterior and lateral views provide a gross view of atrial and ventricular size and shape and pulmonary vasculature, but additional tests are almost always required for precise characterization of cardiac structure and function.

 Electron beam CT, formerly called ultrafast CT or cine CT, unlike conventional CT, does not use a moving x-ray source and target.
 Instead, the direction of the x-ray beam is guided by a magnetic field and detected by an array of stationary detectors.
 Because mechanical motion is not required, images can be acquired in a fraction of a second (and recorded at a specific point in the cardiac cycle).
 Electron beam CT is used primarily to detect and quantify coronary artery calcification, an early sign of atherosclerosis.
 However, spatial resolution is poor and the equipment cannot be used for noncardiac disorders, so newer standard CT techniques are becoming preferred for cardiac use.

-Multidetector CT (MDCT), with ≥ 64 detectors, has a very rapid scan time; some advanced machines may generate an image from a single heartbeat, although typical acquisition times are 30 sec.
+Multidetector CT (MDCT), with ≥ 64 detectors, has a very rapid scan time; some advanced machines may generate an image from a single heartbeat, although typical acquisition time is 30 seconds.
 Dual-source CT uses 2 x-ray sources and 2 multidetector arrays on a single gantry, which cuts scan time in half.
 Both of these modalities appear able to identify coronary calcifications and flow-limiting (ie, > 50% stenosis) coronary artery obstruction.
 Typically, an IV contrast agent is used, although nonenhanced scans can detect coronary artery calcification.

-MDCT is currently used mainly for patients with indeterminate stress imaging test results as a noninvasive alternative to coronary angiography.
-The primary benefit of MDCT appears to be to rule out clinically significant coronary artery disease (CAD) in patients who are at low or intermediate risk of CAD.
+MDCT, a noninvasive alternative to coronary angiography Angiography Cardiac catheterization is the passage of a catheter through peripheral arteries or veins into cardiac chambers, the pulmonary artery, and coronary arteries and veins.
+Cardiac catheterization... read more , is used mainly for patients with stable angina to identify obstructive coronary artery disease or patients with chest pain and a low to intermediate probability of acute coronary syndrome.
 Although the radiation dose can be significant, about 15 mSv (vs 0.1 mSv for a chest x-ray and 7 mSv for coronary angiography), newer imaging protocols can reduce the exposure to 5 to 10 mSv.
 The presence of high-density calcified plaques creates imaging artifacts that interfere with interpretation.
 Nonenhanced scans to evaluate for coronary artery calcification can be done with even lower radiation exposure.
-The amount of coronary artery calcium present can be used to determine10-year risk of CAD.
-Recent studies suggest that absence of coronary artery calcium portends a favorable prognosis.
+The amount of coronary artery calcium present can be used to determine the 10-year risk of coronary artery disease (see The Multi-Ethnic Study of Atherosclerosis (MESA) risk calculator).
+The absence of coronary artery calcium portends a very favorable prognosis.

 Sequential MRI after injecting a paramagnetic contrast agent (gadolinium-diethylenetriamine pentaacetic acid [Gd-DTPA]) produces higher resolution of myocardial perfusion patterns than does radionuclide imaging.
 MRI is generally considered the most accurate and reliable measure of ventricular volumes as well as ejection fraction.
-However, patients with impaired renal function can develop nephrogenic systemic fibrosis, a potentially life-threatening disorder, after use of gadolinium contrast.
+However, patients with impaired renal function can develop nephrogenic systemic fibrosis Disadvantages of MRI Sagittal T1-weighted image of the brain shows normal midline structures.
+Sagittal proton density–weighted 3-tesla magnetic resonance image of the right knee shows meniscocapsular separation... read more , a potentially life-threatening disorder, after use of gadolinium contrast.
 Contrast agents are being developed that are safe to use in patients with impaired renal function.

 When MRI is done with contrast, 3-dimensional information on infarct size and location can be obtained, and blood flow velocities in cardiac chambers can be measured.
 MRI can assess tissue viability by assessing the contractile response to inotropic stimulation with dobutamine or by using a contrast agent (eg, Gd-DTPA, which is excluded from cells with intact membranes).
 MRI discriminates myocardial scar from inflammation with edema.
-In patients with Marfan syndrome, MRI measurements of ascending aorta dilation are more accurate than echocardiographic measurements.
+In patients with Marfan syndrome Marfan Syndrome Marfan syndrome consists of connective tissue anomalies resulting in ocular, skeletal, and cardiovascular abnormalities (eg, dilation of ascending aorta, which can lead to aortic dissection)... read more , MRI measurements of ascending aorta dilation are more accurate than echocardiographic measurements.
+MRI is increasingly being used in the evaluation of nonischemic cardiomyopathies such as amyloidosis Amyloidosis Amyloidosis is any of a group of disparate conditions characterized by extracellular deposition of insoluble fibrils composed of misaggregated proteins.
+These proteins may accumulate locally... read more .

-Magnetic resonance angiography (MRA) is used to assess blood volumes of interest (eg, blood vessels in the chest or abdomen); all blood flow can be assessed simultaneously.
+Magnetic resonance angiography (MRA), after injection of a gadolinium contrast agent, is used to assess blood volumes of interest (eg, blood vessels in the chest or abdomen); all blood flow can be assessed simultaneously.
 MRA can be used to detect aneurysms, stenosis, or occlusions in the carotid, coronary, renal, or peripheral arteries.
-Use of this technique to detect deep venous thrombosis is being studied.

-PET can demonstrate myocardial perfusion and metabolism and is sometimes used to assess myocardial viability or to assess myocardial perfusion after an equivocal single-photon emission CT (SPECT) study or in very obese patients.
+PET with CT (PET-CT) can demonstrate myocardial perfusion and metabolism and is increasingly being used to assess myocardial viability or to assess myocardial perfusion after an equivocal single-photon emission CT (SPECT) study or in patients with severe obesity.

 Perfusion agents are radioactive nuclides that are used to trace the amount of blood flow entering a specific region and are therefore useful in unmasking myocardial perfusion deficits not evident at rest.
 They include carbon-11 (C-11) carbon dioxide, oxygen-15 (O-15) water, nitrogen-13 (N-13) ammonia, and rubidium-82 (Rb-82).
 Only Rb-82 does not require an on-site cyclotron.